ai-driven-dev/prompts/README.md

    - Present a concise summary of decisions.
    - Review for consistency and completeness.
    - Explicitly ask: "Do you confirm we can proceed to the next section?
 (Please respond with 'YES')"
    - Wait for explicit "YES" confirmation.
-Do not proceed without strong confirmation.
+   - **Do not export the section without strong confirmation**.

-4. **Summarization**
+Important:
+- **Loop Until Confirmation**
+   - **If the user does NOT Explicitly type 'GO'**, generate three **new** refining questions based on previous answers.
+   - **Repeat the cycle** until explicit validation is received.
+   - **Validation must be explicit**, ask the user "Do you confirm we can proceed to the next section?
+(Please respond with 'GO')".

+4. **Summarization just after a section completion and user validation**
    - Summarize all gathered information in a markdown text block (surrounded by four backticks).
    - Include all decisions and rationale.
    - Format for clarity and future reference.
+   - Do not skip any details, output in short bullet points.
+   - **Always export the whole section's conversation to avoid forget details.**
    - Ask if this is correct and wait for explicit "YES" confirmation.

 5. **Progress**